 - Interreg V-A - United Kingdom-Ireland (Ireland-Northern Ireland-Scotland)

 - PEACE (Ireland-United Kingdom)

 For the first time in 2015 a specific Eurobarometer survey on border regions has been run.
 The goal was to measure attitudes of population in the EU border regions about EU funding, neighbouring population and all many other information useful to design more targeted EU interventions in the future.
-More than 40 thousands people were interviewed and the complete results can be found here.
+More than 40 thousands people were interviewed.
+Flash Eurobarometer 422 Cross-border Cooperation in the EU.